alaahayba/Unit-test-/README.md

 Code coverage is a term used in software testing to describe how much program source code is covered by a testing plan.
 Developers look at the number of program subroutines and lines of code that are covered by a set of testing resources and techniques.
 Karma can generate code coverage using awesome Istanbul

+if you miss to test function or line or branch karma coverage will mark it also it produce percentage for code coverage with unit test.
 ______________________________________________________________________________________________________________________________

 ****notice that we used Karma for run tests and determine code coverage But jasmine is used for writ code of unit test.****